 It was television, however, which brought the archive compilation film to the fore.
 It was able to widen the range of subjects, broaden the audience, and allow for extended treatment of a theme through multiple episodes.
 Epic series such as the BBC’s The Great War (1964) and ITV’s The World at War (1973-4) used archive film to overpowering effect.
 However the reaching for effect brought controversy.
 The Great War‘s use of fiction film clips mixed in with actuality, and its notorious choice to flip some film so that the Allies were always fighting from the left and the Germans from the right, helped encourage a new school of academic and film historians – Nicholas Pronay, Anthony Aldgate, Paul Smith, Arthur Marwick – who became fascinated by the “arranged reality” of such films – to use a phrase suggested by Jay Leyda in his great book Films Beget Films, published in 1964 and I think still unique in taking the compilation film as its subject.

 Audiences didn’t care about how the film had been manipulated – unless they could tell it had been manipulated.
-But those who did care were the academics who wanted to know what sort of evidence film offered, and with them a new breed of film professional, the footage researcher, whose task it became to find film that would honestly tell the story that had to be told.
-They absorbed themselves in histories; got to know every archive, public, commercial and private, in many countries; scoured catalogue cards and shotlists for what they revealed and what they had left out; spent hour after hour hunched over Steenbeck table viewers, poring over films forwards and backwards; papered up section ready for telecine transfer; and gradually built up a vast knowledge of how the twentieth-century had been recorded and preserved on film, with the understanding of how such footage could be re-arranged to be made meaningful again.
+But those who did care were the academics who wanted to know what sort of evidence film offered, and with them a new breed of film professional, the footage researcher, whose task it became to find film that would tell honestly the story that had to be told.
+They absorbed themselves in histories; got to know every archive, public, commercial and private, in many countries; scoured catalogue cards and shotlists for what they revealed and what they had left out; spent hour after hour hunched over Steenbeck table viewers, poring over films forwards and backwards; papered up sections ready for telecine transfer; and gradually built up a vast knowledge of how the twentieth-century had been recorded and preserved on film, with the understanding of how such footage could be re-arranged to be made meaningful again.
 From this knowledge came such great series as Out of the Doll’s House (1988), Forbidden Britain (1994), People’s Century (1995) and The First World War (2003) – and further afield the work of America’s Ken Burns and France’s Serge Viallet.

-People’s Century represented perhaps the peak of the archive compilation series, with its extraordinary coup of showing archive film of an ordinary person in extraordinary times, then cutting to that person speaking today, located by some ingenious researcher.
+People’s Century represented perhaps the peak of the archive compilation series, with its thrilling coup of showing archive film of an ordinary person in extraordinary times, then cutting to that person speaking today, located by some ingenious researcher.
 It brought home the reality behind the arranged reality.
 But audience tastes were changing.
 Producers turned to recreations with actors, colourisation of monochrome footage, and the use of star presenters who just had to stand in a battlefield and conjure up pictures for you with words (who needs archive of Jutland when you can just stick Dan Snow on a boat in the North Sea and get him to point to where the two fleets were arrayed?)

 At the same time, online footage libraries started popping up everywhere, and locating footage no longer seemed like a job requiring time, skill or taste.
 Anyone could do it.
 Archive producer Jerry Kuehl writes a column in the footage business journal Archive Zones on the the misuse of archive film by unthinking producers – it’s called ‘The Office Cat’, because who else do you need to track down footage?
 The Office Cat loves to point out footage howlers – military hardware in use years before it was invented, films purporting to show events where it known no film was taken, indeed films showing events before film was invented.
 I don’t always agree with such complaints – as I’ve tried to argue, there are truths that lie beyond historical truths, but there is a general slovenliness in the use of archive film by some that would never be tolerated for textual sources.